fineract-academy/webpage/docs/howto/how-to-setup-fineract-with-docker.md

    - You can configure your own enviroment with the above steps quite easily and you can configure your own environments

 ### Important
-Keep in mind that Mifos X Web App is a complex project, and you may encounter issues or need to configure additional settings based on your specific environment and requirements.
-It's a good practice to refer to the official Mifos X Web App documentation and the project's developer community for more details and troubleshooting!
+Keep in mind that Apache Fineract® is a complex project, and you may encounter issues or need to configure additional settings based on your specific environment and requirements.
+It's a good practice to refer to the official Apache Fineract® documentation and the project's developer community for more details and troubleshooting!